-Considering what the mainstream media says about him, why on earth would a 21 year old black girl want to march alongside Tommy Robinson in a Unite Against Hate march?
+Considering what the mainstream media says about him, why on earth would a 21 year old mixed race girl want to march alongside Tommy Robinson in a Unite Against Hate march?
 On the other hand, why not?
-Here, Country Squire Magazine asks Jonaya, a participant in the recent Manchester March, about her motivations, opinions on Robinson and about how the UK Government is reacting to the Islamist … Continue reading Jonaya
+Here, Country Squire Magazine asks Jonaya, a participant in the recent Manchester March, about her motivations, opinions on Robinson and about how the UK Government is reacting to the … Continue reading Jonaya

 Tom Gallagher was an academic for over thirty years, specialising on conflicts of nationalism and ways of reducing their velocity.
 He is currently Emeritus Professor of Politics at the University of Bradford.
 He lives in Edinburgh and has written 14 single-authored books.
 Among the most recent was ‘Scotland Now: A Warning to the World (2015).
 Here Country Squire Magazine’s Dominic Wightman interviews Tom about his … Continue reading Tom Gallagher’s England Possessed